 For sensitive, introspective readers, the book may feel like an emotional roller coaster as it careens through brain science, morality and even law.
 But Gazzaniga is a funny, sympathetic and trusty guide, making the trip not just worthwhile, but fun.

 Contrary to what the author says, I find that we use free will as our ‘escape clause’ from reality.
 The illusion of personal responsibility offers us the promise of escape in that we can presumably get what we want if we just take more responsibility.
 This is how civilization keeps its populations in line.
-As chapter 65 notes, Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
+As chapter 65 reveals, Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.